derekfinlinson/powerapps-tools/packages/dataverse-react/README.md

     * Includes metadata for Choice, Boolean, State and Status columns
   * useTheme
     * Gets current them for a Dataverse environment
+  * usePrivilege
+    * Get specific table privilege for the current user